 1. Iron carbon phase diagram

-Steel is an iron-carbon alloy with a certain composition range.
+Steel is an iron-carbon alloy with a specific composition range.

-The iron-carbon alloy phase diagram shows the different equilibrium structures of iron-carbon alloys with different compositions at different temperatures, as shown in the Fe-Fe3C phase diagram.
+The iron-carbon alloy phase diagram illustrates the various equilibrium structures of iron-carbon alloys with varying compositions at different temperatures, as depicted in the Fe-Fe3C phase diagram.

-From the Fe-Fe3C phase diagram, we can find out the temperature at which the equilibrium phase transformation occurs in the iron carbon alloy with certain composition, that is, the critical point;
+From the Fe-Fe3C phase diagram, we can determine the temperature at which the phase transformation occurs in an iron-carbon alloy of a certain composition, also known as the critical point.

-It is possible to predict the phase transformation process in different temperature regions and the possible equilibrium structure when cooling to normal temperature.
+By analyzing the Fe-Fe3C phase diagram, it is possible to predict the phase transformation process in different temperature regions and the potential equilibrium structure upon cooling to room temperature.

-According to the iron carbon alloy phase diagram, carbon steel with carbon content less than 2.11% and cast iron with carbon content greater than 2.11%.
+According to the iron-carbon alloy phase diagram, carbon steel with carbon content less than 2.11% and cast iron with carbon content greater than 2.11% are differentiated.

-According to the structure characteristics, the iron carbon alloy is divided into seven categories according to the carbon content in the iron carbon alloy phase diagram:
+Based on structural characteristics, the iron-carbon alloy is divided into seven categories based on the carbon content in the iron-carbon alloy phase diagram: